 In patient-oriented research, there is a unique opportunity to integrate planning for and disseminating knowledge early in a research project.
 The central premise of integrated Knowledge Translation (iKT) is that involving knowledge users as equal partners alongside researchers will lead to research that is more relevant and useful to the knowledge users.
 For example, one Spanish study looked at developing clinical practice guidelines for inherited retinal dystrophies (see original article here).
 This disease is both rare and lacks an effective treatment.
 The researchers, together with the Ministry of Health, took a patient-centred rather than disease-centred approach, resulting in practice guidelines that reduced the gap between routine clinical management and the real-life needs of patients.
 Because the guidelines were developed with clinicians, patients, and policy makers working together, the guidelines could be adopted much more quickly.
 Knowledge translation was integrated into the process.

 SCPOR provides expertise in iKT strategies by helping to develop customized guidelines, communication materials and protocols to disseminate best practices and key findings.
-We also provide workshops with key decision/policy makers and advise on best practices across diverse communities.

 Indigenous Research and Engagement Expertise Platform

 With the guidance of the Indigenous People’s Health Research Centre (IPHRC) and the Indigenous Health Advisory Panel, the Indigenous Research and Engagement Platform will be responsible for four overarching activities/services: